sergio-leif/certified-aws-solutions-architect-associate/1-aws-fundamentals/aurora.md

 - In case of master failure, the failover happens in less than 30 seconds
 - Provides support for cross region replication

+## Replicas
+Amazon Aurora features a distributed, fault-tolerant, self-healing storage system that auto-scales up to 128TB per database instance.
+It delivers high performance and availability with up to 15 low-latency read replicas, point-in-time recovery, continuous backup to Amazon S3, and replication across three Availability Zones (AZs).

+For Amazon Aurora, each Read Replica is associated with a priority tier (0-15).
+In the event of a failover, Amazon Aurora will promote the Read Replica that has the highest priority (the lowest numbered tier).
+If two or more Aurora Replicas share the same priority, then Amazon RDS promotes the replica that is largest in size.
+If two or more Aurora Replicas share the same priority and size, then Amazon Aurora promotes an arbitrary replica in the same promotion tier.

 ## Aurora DB Cluster

 - In Aurora we always have one writer endpoint